A playbook from an accidental TEDx speaker, who later wound up being named Editor's Pick, an selection achieved by less than 1% of all TEDx talks.

 TEDx speaker at Walden Pond, 2025 - Watch it here.

-Note: these are my opinions only and do not represent the opinions of TEDx.
+Note: these are my opinions only and do not represent the opinions of TEDx or any local TEDx organization.

 www.builtbykaren.com